lmahler-ifm/snowflake_simple_mlops/README.md

 This repo demonstrates a complete MLOps pipeline on Snowflake using Python, Snowpark, Snowflake ML, Cortex, and other native services.
 It walks through a real-world inspired use case:
 **Predicting Future Customer Revenue from Historical Transaction Data.**

+The dataset was created artificially and contains:
+* 15.000 **Customers**
+* 1.962.125 **Transactions**

 ## What you'll learn
-* Data exploration and preparation using Snowpark Dataframes and LLMs
+* Data exploration and preparation using Snowpark Dataframes and Cortex LLMs
 * Feature engineering with Snowpark
 * Using the Snowflake Feature Store
 * Model training using XGBoost
 * Model evaluation and interpretability with SHAP
 * Using the Snowflake Model Registry
 * Model monitoring and alerting
+* Sending emails based on model alerts

 ## Get Started
 If you don't have a Snowflake account, register for a free Snowflake Trial Account: